YunHsiao/Crysknife/Documents/iteration.rst

 Since we are maintaining the same set of patches across repos, update strategies must be chosen carefully to migrate changes smoothly.

+By default Crysknife will try to detect type of the current repository, and set the default updating strategies accordingly:

+- All repositories with active local base configs are treated as ``Internal``
+- All other repositories with a truthy ``CRYSKNIFE_BASE_REPO`` value will be treated as ``Release``
+- All the rest repos are ``Stock``

 .. image:: iteration.png

 Workspace Setup